Prof. Dr. Christian Rietz

 Coordinator: Dr. Roman Kaspar

-Ministry of Innovation, Science and Research, North Rhine-Westphalia
+Ministry of Culture and Science of the German State of North Rhine-Westphalia

 During the last century, life expectancy in general has increased tremendously.
 Of all age groups, the Very Old of 80+ years have become the fastest growing age group in our society.
 Today, they already count more than one million people in the German federal state of North Rhine-Westphalia (NRW) alone.
 However, we still lack basic insight into the realities, the quality and the circumstances of life of the Very Old, while such knowledge is necessary to better understand specific needs and to determine how society can be shaped to accommodate them.
 This research project sets out to close that gap.
-It is funded by the Ministry of Innovation, Science and Research of North Rhine-Westphalia (MIWF) for a period of three years with a total of 1.5 million euros.
+It is funded by the Ministry of Culture and Science of the German State of North Rhine-Westphalia for a period of three years with a total of 1.5 million Euros.

 NRW80+ is the first study that aims at generating representative assertions regarding living conditions, quality of life and subjective well-being of the Very Old in Germany.
 1.800 individuals above 80 years are being surveyed across NRW in order to provide a comprehensive and realistic picture.
 This will allow for the development of practical concepts to improve everyday life, e.g. in relation to medical care and nursing, in both urban and rural environments, but also regarding general living conditions that will enable people to live fulfilled lives and to increase their subjective well-being.